SU-SWS/stanford_events_importer/README.txt

 * A CCK content type "Stanford Event Importer", which allows you to create a content node of this type to import each feed you wish
 * A CCK content type of "Stanford Event".
 Nodes of this type are created by the "Stanford Event Importer" nodes when using "Import".

-The imported items are set to refresh once every 12 hours, and to update (rather than replace) existing nodes.
+The imported items are set to refresh once every 30 minutes, and not to update existing nodes.
+You can change these and other options at admin/build/feeds/edit/stanford_event_importer.

 -- DEPENDENCIES --
 * Calendar (calendar)